s10257699/FEDAssignment1/README.md

   The "About" section provides users with a comprehensive overview of Wave to Earth, detailing the band's history, members, and their unique musical journey.

 * Feature 2: **Music**
   The "Music" feature allows fans and newcomers to explore the band's discography, providing a curated collection of albums and songs.
-Fans can easily discover and enjoy Wave to Earth's entire musical catalog.
+Fans can easily discover and enjoy Wave to Earth's entire musical catalogue.

 * Feature 3: **Tour**
   The "Tour" secion keeps event-goers informed about upcoming concerts and events, allowing them to plan and experience Wave to Earth live.